Disclaimer: Recycling may vary throughout the country. What I write about comes exclusively by my personal experience.

 For a start, I’d like to talk about what the British actually recycle versus what we do.

-Every time I had to throw away something, I always – and I repeat – always had to check on the packaging whether or not I could actually recycle it or not.
+Every time I had to throw away something, I always – and I repeat – always had to check on the packaging whether or not I could actually recycle it.

 Something that shocked me, was that most of the times, I could recycle only parts of an item – i.e. I could only recycle the cardboard sleeve but not the plastic tray.

-I think this is because they don’t have different bins for cardboard/paper and plastic (another thing that shocked and baffled me, by the way).
+I think this is because they don’t have different bins for cardboard/paper and plastic (another thing that baffled me, by the way).

 In the UK, the sorting of waste isn’t by material, but by what is recyclable and what is not.